Giocrisrai/giocrisrai-copy-01/content/pages/index.md

   - section_id: services
     type: section_grid
     title: What I Do
-    subtitle: Using technology to benefit the changes that transform
+    subtitle: Using technology to benefit the changes that transform the new industr
     col_number: two
     is_numbered: true
     grid_items: